Safety Verification of Declarative Smart Contracts: Verification Method

 where $X$ is the set of non-state variables in the body of the formula. $\neg init(s)$ is used as the implication premise so that the whole formula can be trivially implied by the transition system's initial constraints.

 Having $\neg p$ as the implication conclusion is based on the observation that, in order to prove safety invariants, a lemma is needed to prevent the system from unsafe transitions.
-In the second pattern, we add another predicate $q \in P_0$ in the implication premise to make the pattern more robust.
+Recall from Section~\ref{sec:extract} that predicate $p$ is one of the transaction conditions, thus having $\neg p$ in the invariant can prevent relevant transactions from committing.
+In the second pattern, we add another predicate $q \in P_0$ in the implication premise to make the pattern more robust to different contracts and properties.